Rei0Ni/Simple_Calculator/README.md

 >May Have Some Bugs (if You Find One send An Email) :abdelrahman.hamdy.hashim@outlook.com

-### My Name is Abdelrahman Hamdy Hashim and this is a Simple Calculator Project
+### My Name is Abdelrahman Hamdy Hashim My Code Is 20210210 and this is a Simple Calculator Project

 And if You Don't Wan't to Download the Solution Files Here is a Link For a Portable: